 I have heard of the legendary HD 600 series headphones for years.
 They have existed for over 2 decades, but I wasn’t a fan of open back headphones.
-Until I finally got a chance to review the newest HD 660 S. That changed my perception and led me to a new revelation that completely altered the way I listen to music at home.
+Until I finally got a chance to review the newest HD 660 S in 2018.
+That changed my perception and led me to a new revelation that completely altered the way I listen to music at home.
 More recently, the HD 560S launched in Sep 2020 turns out to be a new classic for accurate reference listening.
 The best part is that it costs below S$300.

 Benefits of Open Back Headphones

 The Fidelio X2 I previously owned is an semi-open back headphones, meaning it offers some isolation but the audio leaks from the earcups.
 The headphones offer bright treble and strong bass which I loved 2 years ago, giving it very high ratings on my review.
 But my appreciation for audio balance has changed.
 The X2 treble is bright, but not as resolving (i.e. detailed, amount of audio information).
 The X2 bass is pumping but lacks extension upwards and warmth.

 My experience with Sennheiser HD 660 S changes my perception for open back headphones.
 Once shunned by me due to sound leakage, I found out an excellent advantage: I can hear what’s happening around me.
 And why is that a good thing?
 Well, it keeps me connected to my family when I am listening to music at home, which is a big deal.
 The reason why I do not listen to headphones at home is I do not want to isolate myself.

 With Sennheiser HD660S (or most open-back headphones like HD 560S), I can still hear my family, so at least I can acknowledge them when needed.
 These legendary Sennheiser headphones have such huge ear cushions that covers more than your ears that they feel absolutely comfortable to wear.
 After a while, I almost forgot I am wearing them.